DO NOT DELETE THIS SECTION

 Introduction to Ethics

-Students in the course — Introduction to Ethics will learn established approaches within ethics and will directly participate in the human exercise of ordering, questioning, and investigating moral rules through original ethical analysis.
-Applied ethics, citizenship, and global diversity are emphasized in the curriculum.
+Students in our Introduction to Ethics online course will learn established approaches within ethics and will directly participate in the human exercise of ordering, questioning, and investigating moral rules through original ethical analysis.
+The curriculum emphasizes applied ethics, citizenship, and global diversity.

 Prerequisites